 SER provides continuing professional education and promotes ethics and integrity among its members while remaining dispute neutral as an organization.

-Members span the United States and have solid academic credentials and career accomplishments in accounting; asset/wealth management; business leadership and corporate governance; investment banking; corporate finance and capital markets; securities law; securities sales, trading and research and academe.
+Members have solid academic credentials and career accomplishments in accounting; asset/wealth management; business leadership and corporate governance; investment banking; corporate finance and capital markets; securities law; securities sales, trading and research and academe.

 SER encourages its members to adopt SER Best Practices of ethics and integrity, and its motto - "Seek and Speak the Truth" - is our behavioral touchstone.
 An annual summer member conference, a dedicated web site and ongoing member networking are the primary tools SER employs to maintain its premier position in the expert witness field.

 SER's two-day annual summer member conference presents professional education programs with a combination of member and prominent outside speakers and evening social events offering camaraderie and networking opportunities.
 Since 2019, SER publishes a periodic newsletter, The Expert's Examiner, that covers items of interest in the industry as well as within the organization.
 Past issues can be accessed on the Newsletter tab and non-members may also subscribe.
 In 2020, SER began broadcasting a series of live and recorded webcasts covering current issues, presented by members and outside speakers.
 Webcasts are a member-only benefit and past broadcasts can be accessed in the Library.